mukundvarma/denoisify/README.md

 # Simple *Streamlit* project template

-The purpose of this repository is to provide an initial project template for streamlit apps that simplifies and speeds up development.
+The purpose of this repository is to provide an initial project template for [Streamlit](https://streamlit.io/) apps that simplifies and speeds up development.

 ## Development